-As mentioned above, if you do not have training, your options are limited when it comes to dealing with an attacker at close range.
+As mentioned above, if you do not have the training, your options are limited when it comes to dealing with an attacker at close range.
 Trying to engage with limited skills can lead to injury or worse.
 This is why it is extremely important to get proper training after the permit classes.

 Engaging does not being drawing and discharging your firearm.
 Engaging includes actions such a yelling and letting the attacker know you are carrying a firearm.
-Depending how the situation escalates, it may be necessary to draw your weapon.
+Depending on how the situation escalates, it may be necessary to draw your weapon.